-When it comes to remodeling, money is a huge factor in the process.
-And while bathroom remodels are usually more focused on function than style, there’s a lot to be said for taking the time to find pieces and designs that offer both.
-Those who are capable of taking the time to explore all the options for renovations will find a slew of bathroom vanities, fixtures, materials, and even completed design ideas online.
+Regarding remodeling, money is a huge factor in the process.
+And while bathroom remodels are usually more focused on function than style, there’s a lot to be said for finding pieces and designs that offer both.
+Those who can take the time to explore all the options for renovations will find a slew of bathroom vanities, fixtures, materials, and even completed design ideas online.

-Of course, most people do have a budget to consider when it comes to remodeling projects.
+Of course, most people have a budget to consider for remodeling projects.
 How is that budget calculated?
 Where should people spend the most or least money?
-These are questions homeowners ask themselves during the process, often repeatedly, because they aren’t familiar with the trends and best practices.
+These are questions homeowners ask themselves repeatedly during the process because they aren’t familiar with the trends and best practices.

 Related: How To Remodel A Bathroom On A Budget